 NOTE: The Vcc, and Vss supply pins of the IC are not shown in the inverter diagrams, these must be appropriately connected with the 12V battery supply, for 12V inverters.
 For higher voltage inverters this supply must be appropriately stepped down to 12V for the IC supply pins.

-Designing a Simple Inverter Circuit using IC 555 Oscillator
+Designing a Mini Inverter Circuit using IC 555 Oscillator

 From the above examples, it becomes quite evident that the most basic forms of inverters could be designed by simply coupling a BJT + transformer power stage with an oscillator stage.

-Following the same principle an IC 555 oscillator can be also used for designing a simple inverter as shown below:
+Following the same principle an IC 555 oscillator can be also used for designing a small inverter as shown below:

 The above circuit is self explanatory, and perhaps does not require any further explanation.